If you are experiencing a crisis, call 1-800-461-5424 or dial 988 for suicide support

 Feeling isolated in coping with your anxiety, trying to hide experiences of panic.
 Often overanalyzing and overthinking.

-Laying awake at night with worry and feeling a lack of control in being able to turn off the thoughts.
+Challenged to acknowledge and allow yourself to feel your emotions, especially in moments of anxiety.
+Laying awake at night with worry and feeling a lack of control in turning off the thoughts can be overwhelming.

 About Me